 When you are overseas, it is essential that you monitor them and look for clues of health deterioration.
 As parents they will do their best to cover up any signs of difficulties, so it is up to you to spot any signs of struggle.
 When you call them, pay attention to what they say and what they choose to leave out.
 Ask questions to see if they are following their normal activities and hobbies.
 Make it a point to video conference with them; this will give you visual signs of health like, changes in appearance such as weight loss and also symptoms of physical and mental health issues; the earlier these are identified the better they can be treated.

-Also, it is extremely common for older people to feel isolated and lonely, so make sure to visit often or have relative and friends call on them frequently, because even if they live in a West Sussex care homes, family bonds are essential.
+Also, it is extremely common for older people to feel isolated and lonely, so make sure to visit often or have relative and friends call on them frequently, because even if they live in a great care home, family bonds are essential.